• brian maass

-Berkshire Hathaway (BRK.A / BRK.B) rallied to numerous all-time highs in 2024 and even crossed a market cap of over $1 trillion in late August 2024.
-There are only 6 other US companies with a higher valuation.
+Berkshire Hathaway (BRK.A / BRK.B) rallied to numerous all-time highs in 2024 and 2025 and crossed a market cap of over $1 trillion in late August 2024.
+There are only 8 other US companies with a higher valuation.

-Despite this seemingly high valuation, Berkshire is a compounding machine having retained nearly all of its $696 billion in earnings.
+Despite this seemingly high valuation, Berkshire is a compounding machine having retained nearly all of its $700 billion in earnings.
 No company has ever done anything like this!
 It's almost as if Warren is using Berkshire as an academic exercise on compounding.
+Berkshire Hathaway has many enduring advantages that will allow it to continue to outperform the majority of S&P500 Companies over time.

 BRK.A = 1,500 shares BRK.B